 Early Childhood Education & Literacy

 Literacy proficiency by the end of third grade is perhaps the single most essential educational milestone.
 Students who do not read well by the end of third grade are four times more likely to drop out of high school.
 Aside from the academic consequences, struggling readers are also far more likely to end up in the criminal justice system: at least a third of youth in juvenile correction facilities have a specific learning disability and 40% of local, state, and federal prisoners have not completed high school.
+Read more about the vital issue and how we can improve literacy for Black boys in this Chicago Tribune op-ed from Executive Director Mimi Rodman and literacy professors Nell K. Duke and Ernest Morrell.

 How do we help every Illinois student achieve the critical milestone of reading well by the end of third grade so they have a fair shot at prosperity?